Important Character Traits in the Workplace

 Compassion

 Compassionate individuals make kind employees who are concerned about the welfare of their coworkers.
-Many show compassion for workers regardless of age and race and strive hard to boost morale.
+Many show compassion for workers regardless of age and race, and strive hard to boost morale.
 By motivating people and assisting them in finding solutions to whatever challenges they may be having at work, they continually strive to create a pleasant environment.
 Employees with compassion typically excel in team settings or customer-facing positions.

 Flexibility

-People that are flexible can adjust their plans rapidly in response to changing employee requirements or shortened project deadlines, including customer requirements.
+Flexible people can adjust their plans rapidly in response to changing employee requirements or shortened project deadlines, including customer requirements.
 Success in fast-paced roles and businesses depends on your capacity to adapt your actions in response to changes in the workplace environment, regardless of which generation you are working to or working with.

 Creativity